EpicOrange/riichi_advanced/documentation/documentation_json.md

 - `before_exhaustive_draw`: Triggers before an exhaustive draw is called.
 Context: `seat` is the seat whose turn it is at the time of the exhaustive draw.
 - `before_scoring`: Triggers right before a win is called, before yaku is calculated.
 Same as `before_win`, but happens after the joker solver is run (if applicable).
 - `before_start`: Triggers before a new round begins.
 This is useful to influence whether the game should continue or not (e.g. for tobi calculations).
 - `before_turn_change`: Triggers at the start of each turn change.
+Calls don't trigger this.
 Context: `seat` is the seat whose turn it is before the turn change.
 - `before_win`: Triggers right before a win is called, before yaku is calculated.
 Context: `seat` is the seat who called the win.
 - `on_no_valid_tiles`: Triggers on someone's turn (after `after_turn_change`) if they cannot discard any tiles.
 - `play_effects`: This is not actually an event like the others.
 Instead it is a list of action lists triggered on discards, where each action list is conditioned on the identity of the tile being discarded.
 Context: `seat` is the seat who played a tile, and `tile` is the played tile.